James Webb: How a space telescope tore American scientists apart | DW | 22.12.2021

 "If you served in a leadership position in a federal government during a time when there was a federal policy that was anti- any group, you are disqualified," he said.

-As a Black person, Oluseyi believed he knows what discrimination looks and feels like — the psychological "radar," that heightened sensitivity you develop over the years.
+As a Black person, Oluseyi believes he knows what discrimination looks and feels like — the psychological "radar," that heightened sensitivity you develop over the years.

 Walkowicz and her colleagues say that if you can take the credit for other people's good work as a director, then you can take the blame for their negative acts as well.